In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 --
 To access a shared session, we all have to be logged in as the same user simultaneously.
-The tmux session will be registered under that user - in our case we want to create a session as `sudo`.
+The tmux session will be registered under that user - in our case we want to create a session as `sudo`

 `sudo` stands for [Super User DO](https://www.geeksforgeeks.org/sudo-command-in-linux-with-examples/).
 This command is used to allow you to run commands that only super users are allowed to run, and is often followed by another command you want to run.
 When you use `sudo` you will be prompted to enter your super user password to execute the command: